pixelomer/Shijima-Featured/README.md

 ### What is this?

-This repository hosts the list of shimeji that will appear when a user checks the Featured tab in [Shijima-iOS](https://havoc.app/package/shijima).
+This repository hosts the list of shimeji that will appear when a user checks the Featured tab in [Shijima-iOS](https://havoc.app/package/shijima) and [Shijima-Android](https://play.google.com/store/apps/details?id=com.pixelomer.shijima).
 This data is hosted on GitHub to automate updates and to make it easier for community members to contribute their own shimeji.

 ### I want to add my own shimeji to this list.
 How do I do it?